MScholtes/VirtualDesktop/README.md

 # VirtualDesktop
 C# command line tool to manage virtual desktops in Windows 10

 Thanks to [NyaMisty](https://github.com/NyaMisty) there is a first version for Windows Insider 21H2 and Windows 11 Insider now.
 This is an **alpha version**, not all functions are tested, some are faulty, some not implemented.
-Setting names and individual wallpapers (new parameter /WallPaper:) seem to work now, removing wallpapers lead to crashing Windows Explorers.
+Getting/setting names and individual wallpapers (new parameter /WallPaper:) seem to work now, removing wallpapers lead to crashing Windows Explorers.
+New API functions SetAllWallpaperPaths and RemoveAll declared (parameters AllWallpapers and RemoveAll).
 Implemented new native function /Movedesktop: instead of homebrew /InsertDesktop:.
-See  help screen.
+See help screen for new parameters.

 **V1.8, 2020-12-03**